Andrianarivelo/LocoRungs/README.md

 * `getRawBehaviorImagesSaveVideo.py` : extract data from the high-speed video recordings, generates videos and saves timing information of the video recording.
 * `getCalciumTracesDetermineRois.py` : runs Suite2p on the calcium-imaging recordings obtained with ScanImage.

+To complete the initial analysis, some more scripts need to be run on the data.
+* `extractRungLocation.py` : extracts the location of the rungs from the video generated with `getRawBehaviorImagesSaveVideo.py`
+* `extractPawTrackingOutliers.py` : Uses the paw tracking data generated with DeepLabCut and remove mis-tacked paw positions based on the paw displacement between frames.
+Large, unrealistic displacements are removed.
+* `extractSwingStancePhase.py` : uses information from the wheel speed, paw position and rung position to separate paw trajectoris into swing and stance phases